 Paving Program - Nova Chip

-The following streets have received the Nova Chip paving process in 2019.
+The following streets will have the Nova Chip paving process in 2020.

 |Street||From||To||Chip Seal Date||Nova Chip Date|

 There will be some preliminary work done in two stages.
 First the entire street will be swept of all debris.
 This will be followed immediately by the installation of a High Performance Chip Seal which is a preventive maintenance process designed to pre-treat your street by sealing out water and helping to eliminate cracking.
 Please be aware that any loose stone will be minimal and will be swept during the week following the application due to the high heat which will allow the material to properly set.
 Following this, Township crews will perform some additional crack sealing and some milling to get the roads ready for the Nova Chip application at the end of the month.

 Streets will be posted with “No Parking”.
 We would appreciate it if you would refrain from on-street parking during this work so crews can work quickly and efficiently.

 Scheduled dates for individual streets will be posted here.
 Township inspectors will be on-site during all of the work.
 If you require additional information, please contact Andy Fowler at 215-643-1600, extension 3335.

 The process requires closure of at least one traffic lane at a time, so through traffic will be delayed or prohibited as needed.
 Local traffic and emergency vehicles will be accommodated as possible, but delays could occur during the application.
 Township staff will monitor and coordinate the work and would appreciate any assistance with minimizing driveway traffic during the application.